 - 2 Bunches of Fresh Basil – Chopped Fine

 - 1 Bunch of Fresh Thyme – Chopped Fine

 Place ham hock, butter and/or olive oil in a large stock pot.
 On medium heat, add onions, carrots & celery and sweat until softened.
 Add garlic and saute a couple of minutes but do not brown.
 Add tomato paste and cook about 20 minutes, stirring vegetables and garlic throughout.

 Add sugar, tomatoes, peppers, and pepper water along w/ orange juice & stock.

 Reduce heat and simmer for 90 minutes and check seasoning.
 Adjust if necessary, then add creme fraiche and take off the heat.

 Using a blender or a hand stick blender, carefully puree all to soup consistency.
 Then stir in fresh herbs and serve.
 Yield about 2 gallons.

-Serve with a dollop of creme fraiche and some of our grated cheddar and out homemade crostini.
+Serve hot w/ a dollop of creme fraiche or some of our grated cheddar and our homemade crostini.